FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 The purpose of the prefix `m̩-` is currently unknown.
 It is known that this prefix is occasionally dropped in some sentence patterns.

 Such instances will be documented with brackets.

+## Proposals

+> [!IMPORTANT]
+> These are mere guesses and may not reflect reality.

+### Emotive language indicated by suffixes

+The suffix `-˥ɛ˨` may indicate a neutral emotion and the suffix `-˥y˥li˥da˩` may indicate the "begging/desperate" emotion.

+### Meaning of the m̩-prefix

+The prefix `m̩-` may be used to indicate a certain type of exclamation.
+However many exclamations do not follow this rule.

+### Pronunciations are not set in stone

+The pronunciation of a word can vary.